charliejamesdevelopment/socket-chats/README.md

 # socket-chats
 A simple application utilising the open-source npm module Socket.io & Express to allow users to create their own chat rooms!

+# Validation still yet to be implemented as well as error handling.

 # Dependencies
 This application was built on Node.js v8.1.0 and Express v4.15.2.